Ranjan Gogoi: Retirement

+Though Gogoi officially retired on 17 November 2019, his last working day was the day before on 16 November.
+He wrote a three-page common letter to journalists, in which he declined requests for interviews but lauded the role of the media during the "trying times" of the judiciary.
+He was succeeded by Sharad Bobde, whose swearing-in ceremony he attended on 18 November.

-Member of the Rajya Sabha (2020–present)
+Member of the Rajya Sabha (2020–2026)

 Nomination and oath

 Gogoi was nominated to the Rajya Sabha by President Ram Nath Kovind on 16 March 2020.
 Gogoi's nomination triggered debate and criticism on the benefits for judges post their retirement.
 Before taking his oath, Gogoi defended his nomination, stating that he had a "strong conviction" that the "legislature and judiciary must work together" for "nation building", and argued that his "presence in the legislature" would provide an "opportunity to project the views of the judiciary before the legislature".
 The Bar Council of India praised Gogoi's nomination, stating that they saw it as a bridge between the "legislature and judiciary".

 On 19 March 2020, he took the oath of office as a Member of Parliament in the Rajya Sabha in the presence of the Chairman of Rajya Sabha, Venkaiah Naidu, as well as Prime Minister Narendra Modi and Home Minister Amit Shah.
 He took his oath amidst a walkout from members of opposition parties who shouted "shame" chants and other slogans.
 Naidu criticised the chants, describing the conduct from those members as "unbecoming", and stated that it was "not the way" and "very unfair".
 Naidu also argued that members knew the powers of the president of India, the precedent and constitution, and said that members had the liberty to express their views outside and not in the House.
 Law Minister Ravi Shankar Prasad similarly criticised the walkout, describing it as "grossly unfair" and argued that Gogoi would "surely contribute his best as a nominated member".
 Following the incident, Gogoi remarked "they will welcome me very soon."